-For partially excluded income, the PHA is required to follow the verification hierarchy and all applicable regulations, and to report the income on the 50058.
+For partially excluded income, COC is required to follow the verification hierarchy and all applicable regulations, and to report the income on the 50058.
 Partially excluded income is defined as income where only a certain portion of what is reported by the family qualifies to be excluded and the remainder is included in annual income (for example, the income of an adult full-time student, or income excluded under the earned income disallowance).

-The PHACOC -will accept the family's self-certification as verification of fully excluded income.
-The PHACOC -may request additional documentation if necessary to document the income source.
+COC will accept the family's self-certification as verification of fully excluded income.
+COC may request additional documentation if necessary to document the income source.

-The PHACOC -will verify the source and amount of partially excluded income as described in Part 1 of this chapter.
+COC will verify the source and amount of partially excluded income as described in Part 1 of this chapter.